 A NAS (Network Attached Storage) device is a storage device that is connected to a network which allows the storing and retrieving of data from a central location for network users with the proper authentication.
 This type of storage devices is flexible and has a high level of scalability.
 By using a NAS, it is like having a private cloud.
 Some of the other benefits of a NAS are their smooth operation, reduced cost, simple methods of backing up data, and the safety of data storage which is always accessible from a central location.

-Data stored on a NAS is also accessible remotely, providing employees with the ability to use the files outside of work, promoting business growth.
+Data stored on a NAS is also accessible remotely, providing employees the ability to use the files outside of work, promoting business growth.
 NAS devices also do not require expensive licenses, thus reducing the cost of data storage even more.
 By using RAID technology, NAS devices promote an exceptional level of redundancy by using multiple hard drives to store data.
 NAS drives are also becoming widely used in homes as well, as an alternative to external hard drives.
 By using a NAS, one can easily store music, games, photos, and videos, and be accessed by all Internet-connected devices in the home such as televisions, PCs, media players, and even game consoles.
 NAS devices are a great benefit to any company or home environment to safely and efficiently store data.

 Dhar, Sujoy.
 (2017).
 What is NAS?
 The Benefits of Network Attached Storage.
 Retrieved from https://icasnetwork.com/what-is-nas-the-benefits-of-network-attached-storage/.